piwi3910/techtalk/Docker_series/12/Readme.md

-# Automated multi-arch Docker builds with DockerHub, Github and GitHub actions
+# Automated multi-arch Docker builds with DockerHub and GitHub actions

 ## Introduction